-Harrodian recognises that the use of Information and Communication Technology (ICT) is essential to modern life and an integral part of the School's modus operandi.
+The Harrodian School recognises that the use of Information and Communication Technology (ICT) is essential to modern life and an integral part of the school's modus operandi.
 However, we also recognise that technology brings with it potential dangers.
-Indeed, as technology evolves, so too do the dangers.
+Indeed, as the technology evolves, so too do the dangers.
 No school can foresee future developments, and so an Online Safety Policy inevitably will be reactionary.
 It is our intention, within that caveat, to be as up-to-date as possible.

-Our Policy has been written by the School, in line with 'Keeping Children Safe in Education' 2021 (KCSIE), 'Teaching Online Safety in Schools', statutory RSHE guidance and other statutory and guidance documents.
-It should be read in conjunction with the School's policies on behaviour, safeguarding, anti-bullying and data protection, and it complements curriculum subjects including Health, Relationships and Sex Education, Citizenship and Computing.
+Our Policy has been written by the School, building on a National Grid for Learning (NGfL) policy template and the Ofsted document "Inspecting e-safety".
+This document should be read in conjunction with the School's policies on behaviour, safeguarding, anti-bullying and data protection.
 It will be reviewed at least annually.
 Changes will be made immediately if technological or other developments so require.